Namibia- the country of my dreams…

-Namibia has a reputation as an expensive destination (Brad and Angelina have a lot to answer for!)
+Namibia has a reputation as an expensive destination (Brad Pitt and Angelina Jolie came there for the birth of their baby.)
 Most of the travellers I met there were much older than me, even those staying in backpacker accommodation.
-I had written Namibia off as a destination I would visit when I was older with more money.
-Travelling for 7 weeks on a budget is not easy when we wanted to do so much.
+I had always written Namibia off as a destination I would visit when I was older with more money.
+But when I decided to travel overland from Zambia to Cape Town and only had Nambia in my way, I became hopeful.
+Travelling for 7 weeks on a budget is not easy, particularly in Africa where tourist infrastructure is usually funded by charging high tourist prices.
 We had decided to bus it wherever possible which led us to the Intercape.
-The bus travels from Livingstone to Cape Town with a compulsory stopover in…Windhoek, Namibia!
+The bus travelled overnight from Livingstone to Cape Town with a compulsory stopover in…Windhoek, Namibia!

 About 4 hours into the journey we stopped for food.
 Everyone made a dash to the Pick n Pay supermarket.
 I hurried to follow them when I felt a hand pulling me back.
 I followed the gaze of my trusty travel companion across the road- my second KFC both of this trip and in my life!
 While we were happily eating our meal, most of the Pick n Pay people arrived to the KFC queue empty handed and had to rush their food.
 My advice for any long haul bus- always take the first and fastest food option.
 These buses do not wait, as 2 of the passengers found out after chasing us down for 5 minutes!